Where is Iceland?

 Will my mobile phone work in Iceland?

-- Mobile phones in Iceland use the European GSM system.
+Mobile phones in Iceland use the European GSM system.
 Some North American cell phones won't work but you can rent phones in Iceland.
 The country code for Iceland from overseas is +354.
 There are no area codes in Iceland.
-Here are few company´s the provide cell phone coverage in Iceland: Síminn - Nova - Vodafone.
+Here are a few companies that provide cell phone coverage in Iceland: Síminn - Nova - Vodafone.

 What about Internet access?

-- Icelandic National Broadcasting Service (RUV) is a public-service broadcaster owned by the state, which runs national radio and TV services.
-The RUVhas to promote the Icelandic language, history and culture.
+Icelandic National Broadcasting Service (RUV) is a public-service broadcaster owned by the state, which runs national radio and TV services.
+The RUV must promote the Icelandic language, history and culture.
 There is guaranteed press freedom.

 - Bylgjan is the main private station.